bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 ### Moving from activity
 Now we can implement everything as we did in our activity.
 Just mind two consequences of moving from `Activity` to `ReactContextBaseJavaModule`.

 First:
 **Who's got the context?**
-From now we can not call activity's methods like `registerReceiver` just like that.
-We also can not access application's context by calling `getApplicationContext`.
-That's why in the module's constructor we get `ReactContext` instance.
+From now we cannot call activity's methods like `registerReceiver` just like that.
+We also cannot access the application's context by calling `getApplicationContext`.
+That's why, in the module's constructor we get `ReactContext` instance.
 All activity's methods will be called from it.

 Second:
 **Where are the lifecycle methods?**